 It is also important to follow basic food safety guidelines when preparing and storing food.
-This helps prevent pathogens (bugs) getting in your food.
+This helps prevent harmful bacteria from getting in your food.

-Most foods sold in New Zealand are safe, but some have a higher risk of causing illness and should be avoided while you're pregnant.
-Other foods need to be prepared carefully to reduce the growth of bugs.
+New Zealand has one of the safest food supplies in the world.
+However, to protect your own health and the health of your developing baby, you should take extra precautions around food when pregnant.
+Some foods have a higher risk of causing illness and should be avoided while you're pregnant.
+Other foods need to be prepared carefully to reduce the growth of harmful bacteria.

 Some foods contain chemicals that may affect you or your baby.
-You should avoid all alcoholic drinks.
+It is safest to avoid all alcoholic drinks.
 You may need to limit other types of food during pregnancy, too.
 For example, you might limit the amount of caffeine you consume by watching the amount of coffee, tea, and cola you drink, and how much chocolate you eat.

-Risks are harder to manage at buffets, smorgasbords, salad bars, or street vendors, so avoid eating food from these places.
+Risks are harder to manage at buffets, smorgasbords, salad bars, or street vendors, where foods may have been sitting uncovered, allowed to cool, or contaminated by other people, so avoid eating food from these places.

 When you eat out or buy takeaways, avoid the same high-risk foods you would avoid at home.
 Don't eat: